 The District has one of the largest noncredit centers in California: North Orange Continuing Education (NOCE).
-NOCE serves over 25,000 students a year through such programs as high school diploma, English as a second language, parenting, and career certification classes.
+NOCE serves over 15,000 students a year through such programs as high school diploma, English as a second language, parenting, and career certification classes.
 Historically, there have been several examples of statewide community college initiatives implemented that have not adequately considered the special administration challenges inherent to noncredit education, even when that inclusion would have been a valuable addition to the initiative.
-The District will continue to advocate for equitable legislative and regulatory consideration for noncredit students and programs.
-The District supports noncredit programs preserving the same level of access to all eligible funding sources, including the California Adult Education Program, Strong Workforce Program, and Student Equity and Achievement Program.
+The District will continue to advocate for equitable legislative and regulatory consideration for all students-credit and noncredit-and programs.
+The District supports noncredit programs preserving the same level of access to all eligible funding sources, including California Adult Education Program, Strong Workforce Program, and Student Equity and Achievement Program.